-According to Leigh Whitton, CFO at GroundProbe, “Adaptive Planning is the only tool that stands up to the complexity of our business.
+According to Leigh Whitton, CFO at GroundProbe, “Adaptive Insights is the only tool that stands up to the complexity of our business.
 We simply could not produce a timely and accurate budget without it.”

 Best practice collaboration

 Each of GroundProbe’s legal entities has its own finance staff.
 Collaboration between these individuals and the central finance team is key to delivering an accurate and consolidated budget.
-For GroundProbe, one of the major advantages of Adaptive Planning is how intuitive it is for finance and non-finance users to collaborate through a standardized approach.
+For GroundProbe, one of the major advantages of Adaptive Insights is how intuitive it is for finance and non-finance users to collaborate through a standardized approach.

-Whitton and Financial Controller Robert Lightfoot set the parameters for the annual budget, providing each entity the freedom to go into Adaptive Planning and submit its numbers from a zero base.
+Whitton and Financial Controller Robert Lightfoot set the parameters for the annual budget, providing each entity the freedom to go into Adaptive Insights and submit its numbers from a zero base.
 They are then able to collaborate with one another to reach agreement on the final numbers.